idengager/phone-numbers/README.md

 # Number to words

-This is a short Ruby script that converts phone number (digits 2-9) to words.
+This is a short Ruby script that converts phone numbers (digits 2-9) to words.

 Run `NumberToWords.perform(<phone-number>)` to convert.